Alice D'Amato: 2022

-In June, D'Amato competed at the Mediterranean Games alongside Martina Maggio, Angela Andreoli, Asia D'Amato, and Giorgia Villa.
-Together, they won gold in the team competition, over five points ahead of second place France.
+In June, D'Amato competed at the Mediterranean Games alongside Maggio, Angela Andreoli, Asia D'Amato, and Villa.
+Together, they won gold in the team competition, over five points ahead of second-place France.
 In August, D'Amato competed at the European Championships.
 She contributed scores on vault, uneven bars, and floor exercise towards Italy's first-place finish.
 During event finals, D'Amato won silver on the uneven bars behind Elisabeth Seitz of Germany.

 In October, D'Amato competed at the Italian National Championships.
-She placed second in the all-around and on floor exercise behind Maggio.
+She placed second in the all-around and on the floor exercise behind Maggio.
 D'Amato was later named to the team to compete at the World Championships in Liverpool alongside Maggio, Villa, Manila Esposito, Veronica Mandriota, and alternate Elisa Iorio.
 Together, they finished fifth as a team.
-Individually, D'Amato qualified to the all-around and floor exercise finals, and was the first reserve for the uneven bars final.
+Individually, D'Amato qualified for the all-around and floor exercise finals, and was the first reserve for the uneven bars final.
 She finished tenth in the all-around, and withdrew from the floor exercise final so compatriot Maggio could compete instead.

 2023

 D'Amato competed at the Cottbus World Cup where she finished first on uneven bars and fourth on floor exercise.
-She next competed at the European Championships where she helped Italy finish second as a team.
+She next competed at the European Championships, where she helped Italy finish second as a team.
 Individually, she finished third in the all-around behind Jessica Gadirova and Zsófia Kovács.
 During apparatus finals, she won gold on the uneven bars, becoming the first Italian to become a European champion on the event.
-Additionally, she placed fifth on balance beam and floor exercise.
-D'Amato next competed at the Cairo World Cup where she won gold on the uneven bars, and silver on floor exercise behind Joscelyn Roberson.
+Additionally, she placed fifth on the balance beam and floor exercise.
+D'Amato next competed at the Cairo World Cup, where she won gold on the uneven bars and silver on floor exercise behind Joscelyn Roberson.
 Her results in Cottbus and Cairo won her the World Cup series titles on both the uneven bars and floor exercise.